LoveDatax/RetailProject/README.md

-# RetailProject
+# Project Overview
-An end-to-end batch data pipeline using spark and answering some business questions.
+This project demonstrates an end-to-end data engineering workflow using a retail transactions dataset.
+The goal is to ingest, clean, transform, and analyze retail transaction data to generate actionable business insights using Apache Spark (PySpark).

+The project follows data engineering best practices, including:
+- Schema validation
+- Data transformations
+- Analytical aggregations